 A DSS project contains multiple dashboards.
 Each dashboard is made of multiple slides.
 On each slide, you put tiles.

-There are two kinds of tiles:
+There are three kinds of tiles:

 “Simple” tiles (static text, image, embedded page)

 “Insight” tiles.
 Each of this tiles displays a single insight.

 “Filter” tiles.
 A filter tile can be used to filter all chart and dataset insights on a slide.

 An insight is a piece of information that can be shared on a dashboard.
 There are many kinds of insights:

 Activity & comments feed of any DSS object